I want to troubleshoot errors that I receive when I use Amazon Elastic Container Service (Amazon ECS) Exec on my AWS Fargate tasks.

 Note: Replace example-cluster-name with your cluster and example-task-id with your task ID.

-- Check the command's output to check the state of the ExecuteCommand agent.
-If the lastStatus of ExecuteCommandAgent isn't RUNNING, then check the ExecuteCommandAgent agent logs to identify the root cause.
+Check the command's output for the state of the ExecuteCommand agent.
+If lastStatus of ExecuteCommandAgent isn't RUNNING, then check the ExecuteCommandAgent agent logs to identify the root cause.
 Proceed to the Generate logs for ECS Exec to identify issues troubleshooting steps to generate the ExecuteCommandAgent logs.

-If ExecuteCommandAgent can't retrieve credentials because you configured a proxy in the container, then add the following NO_PROXY option to your container instance configuration files:
+If ExecuteCommandAgent can't retrieve credentials because you configured a proxy in the container, then add the following NO_PROXY option to your container instance's configuration files:

 env no_proxy=169.254.169.254,169.254.170.2